10K Recovery Week

 Should I stop running completely?

-No — you should still run, but everything should feel easy and relaxed.
+No. You should still run, but everything should feel easy and relaxed.

 Do I need recovery weeks if I’m not running high mileage?